etijskens/IIp/docs/setup.rst

 To view and edit your project directories and files, or execute the scripts and programs you write, we use Visual Studio Code (VSCode), which is a graphical IDE (integrated developmnent environment).
 This allows for a smoother experience than the standard terminal based access on the cluster.
+VSCode_ is available on Windows, Linux, and macOS.

 You might find the `documentation for using the VSC clusters <https://docs.vscentrum.be/en/latest/>`_ useful.